the wing of a plane flying over Hartsfield Jackson International Airport

 2. Book Flights With the Legacy Airlines

-This next tip isn’t to throw shade at Frontier or Spirit.
+This next tip isn’t to throw shade at Frontier or low cost carriers.
 Those airlines have their place.
 I happen to love Frontier and their fun animal livery.
 But if it’s an important event I need to get to or something when I have a strict timeline, then I don’t fly Frontier.

 The reason for that is Frontier has a limited fleet.
 Most of their planes are in use all the time.
 If you happen to get stuck because of a delay or cancellation, you will be there until their next flight out.
 If that airport isn’t one of their home bases, it could be a day or more until the that flight.